UPPMAX/uppmax_intro_day_1/docs/sessions/use_terminal.md

 ???- question "Answer"

-    The command to use is `mv`, short for 'Move':
+    The command to use is `mv`, short for 'Move'.

+    The full command looks like this:

     ```bash
     mv test.txt test2.txt
     ```

+    with tab-completion, one can type ...

+    ```bash
+    mv t
+    ```

+    ... and then press `TAB` to autocomplete the first filename.

     You output will look similar to this: